trypsynth/codestats/README.md

 # Codestats

 A small CLI tool that summarizes codebases at blazing speed.
+Built for quick audits, comparisons, and scripts.

-Highlights include:
+## Highlights

 - Counts files, lines, and bytes by language
-- Can respect .gitignore and .ignore files
-- Can follow symlinks
+- Respects `.gitignore` and `.ignore` when you want it to
-- Can analyze hidden files
+- Can follow symlinks and scan hidden files
-- Optionally displays per-file details
+- Optional per-file detail for drilling into hot spots
-- Outputs in customizable human-readable or machine-friendly formats.
+- Outputs in human-readable or machine-friendly formats
+- Supports 440+ languages out of the box

+## Why Codestats

+- Fast on laptops and tiny boxes alike
+- Works as a drop-in for dashboards or quick CLI reports
+- Friendly defaults with easy overrides through CLI or config

-## Installation
+## Install

 ### With cargo